Code-Institute-Submissions/ms1gf/README.md

     - icons, see resume footer
 4- Ads: absolute. add images with links

-to fix button from mobile header? remove the modal "how many children..."?"
+footerfixed bottom for desktop and not fix-bottom for mobile to fix button from mobile header? remove the modal "how many children..."?" add read more functionality to tiles add shades to blocks and nav tag nav item class= "active"

 Happy coding!
 # ChildrenDaze.com